arg0NNY/BetterAnimations/docs/create/settings.md

 }
 ```

-Inject <InjectRef inject="position" /> clips the values to fit them into the Container bounds,
+Inject <InjectRef inject="position" target="precise" /> clips the values to fit them into the Container bounds,
-use the parameter `clip` to disable the clipping and get the original values:
+use the parameter <InjectRef inject="position" parameter="clip" target="precise-parameters-clip" /> to disable the clipping and get the original values:
 ```json
 {
   "css": {